nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `listPerson` followed by `deletePerson 2` deletes the 2nd person in the user records.
+* `listPerson` followed by `deletePerson 2` deletes the 2nd person in the person list.
-* `listPerson` followed by `deletePerson 3 -f` deletes the 3rd person in the user records and returns all books the person has borrowed, if any.
+* `listPerson` followed by `deletePerson 3 -f` deletes the 3rd person in the person list and returns all books the person has borrowed, if any.

 #### Editing a person : `editPerson`